Did you know you could save $200-$300 on every flight booking through Thrifty Traveler? Check out my Thrifty Traveler review for details.

 Limited Free Deals

-Thrifty Traveler only gives you limited services if you’re not a premium subscriber.
-The free flight deals are quite generic, and you’ll rarely find a booking that fits your needs.
+Thrifty Traveler only provides limited services if you’re not a premium subscriber.
+The free flight deals are pretty generic, and you’ll rarely find a booking that fits your needs.

 Now that you’ve gone through the details at a glance, you’re probably craving details on all the aspects to make a final decision.
 I’ve reviewed all the key features of Thrifty Traveler in this section to make things easier for you.